Xetibo/ReSet-Doc/sections/result/daemon.typ

 #pagebreak()

 #subsubsection("Wireless Network")
-The current last piece of functionality is also accessible via DBus.
+The last piece of functionality, Wi-Fi, is also accessible via DBus.

 The challenge with NetworkManager is the amount of features it offers, besides regular networks, it also offers VPN configuration and usage, as well as other connections, including older protocols.
-For now, ReSet only offers wireless network configuration, however in the future this may be expanded upon, the library repository for ReSet(ReSet-Lib)@reset_lib already features entries for both VPN and wired connections.
+For now, ReSet only offers wireless network configuration, however in the future this may be expanded upon, the library repository for ReSet (ReSet-Lib)@reset_lib already features entries for both VPN and wired connections.

 The rest of the wireless part is implemented like Bluetooth with an optional